dwainetrain/minderva/README.md

 - Collection cards, edit screen, login screen, user profile page, add card refine, dashboard(including quotes), messages, review queue(?)
 - Then another overall functional and visual refinement pass, then send it off to chris to test, responsive, refactor, submit

-- Next Big Thing - Get add card looking just how you want it, then break it into managable parts that you can reuse in edit card.
+NEXT BIG THING: Responsive system
+Order of attack:

+- Nav

 Visual:

-- Check your stylesheets and get everything working together, get consistancy, type hiearchy.
 - Collection - Better style on cards
-- Overall - Clean up messages...see Chakra Toast (part UX too, do the messages make sense)
-- Overall - Change favicon
 - Display Cards - Have delete warning come up as modal instead of alert
 - Font consistancy
+- How easy to add some minor animations to ease UX
+- Spinners instead of Loading...
+- Play audio icon...

 Functional:

 - Quiz - Warning modal on exit?
-- Card Collection - have a little x to clear out search
 - Add Card - disable adding card until audio is loaded
 - Add Card - What if translation or audio never loads, will it give back an error?
 Perhaps timeout...?
-- Edit Card - Start bringing in line with add card screen, maybe you can reuse many of the components
-- Review - How might implement a review queue?
+- Review - How might we implement a review queue?
-- Collection - On search it should say showing 2 of 30 cards, for example
-- Do you need edit and create dates for cards?
-Not really, since we won't be filtering by them...
 - Delete audio when you delete a card!

-UX:

-- Edit should go straight to manual entry

-Code:

-- Add/Edit card refactor, since they both contain many of the same components, work on making it easier to update both at once.

 Maybe:

 - Dashboard - It should show a breakdown of cards by language, up to six pairings (this is an algo!)
 Time consuming.
 Is it worth it?
 - Quiz - Integrate reverse cards (maybe wait on this?)
+- Collection - Cards should be sorted by date added
 - ~~Add Card - Validate front and back are entered before sending manual generate audio request~~
 - ~~Dashboard - It should have a link to add cards~~
 - ~~Dashboard - It should have a link to card collection~~
 - ~~Overall - It should have a Login Screen that aligns with everything~~
 - ~~Overall - What conditions should be in place if there are no cards in the collection?~~
 - ~~Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App~~
+- ~~Add/Edit card refactor, since they both contain many of the same components, work on making it easier to update both at once.~~
+- ~~Collection - On search it should say showing 2 of 30 cards, for example~~
+- ~~Edit Card - Start bringing in line with add card screen, maybe you can reuse many of the components~~
+- ~~Card Collection - have a little x to clear out search~~
+- ~~Next Big Thing - Get add card looking just how you want it, then break it into managable parts that you can reuse in edit card.~~
+- ~~Overall - Clean up messages...see Chakra Toast (part UX too, do the messages make sense)~~
+- ~~Overall - Change favicon~~
+- ~~Do you need edit and create dates for cards?
+Not really, since we won't be filtering by them...~~
+- ~~Edit should go straight to manual entry~~

 * ~~Overall - Navebar needs some attention, looks nice static, but doesn't show active link and when links are clicked, they turn as ugly darkish.~~
 * ~~Collection - It should give the full name of the languages~~